sysrqmagician/zola-bearblog-sysrq/content/blog/markdown-syntax.md

 ---

-This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
+This article offers a sample of basic Markdown syntax that can be used in Zola content files, also it shows whether basic HTML elements are decorated with CSS in a Zola theme.
 <!--more-->

 ## Headings